 - Allows for an entire plant to be evaluated in a short period of time

-- Provides guidance to the customer regarding which machines to focus on first for formal risk assessments
+- Provides guidance to the customer regarding which machines to focus on first with a formal risk assessment

-- Approximates upper end of risk using the same risk estimation method (SCRAM) that is utilized in the risk assessment service
+- Approximates upper end of risk using the same risk estimation method that is utilized in the risk assessment service from SICK

-- Provides customer with a complete asset list of all the machines in their facility
+- Provides the customer with a complete asset list of the machines in their facility

 Large corporate customers looking for a safety partner to assist them with the analysis of safeguarding needs.
 The following additional corporate criteria are ideal candidates for this service: